peter-tackage/wallpaper-demo/README.md

-A demo application to test some ideas.
+A demo Android application to test some ideas.

-Uses -
+It uses the following libraries:

-o Square Retrofit
+    * Square Retrofit
-o Square Picasso
+    * Square Picasso
-o Rx Java
+    * Rx Java